-NDSCS is committed to providing a reasonably safe and secure campus environment in conjunction with individuals exercising reasonable personal safety and security practices.
+NDSCS is committed to providing a safe and secure environment in conjunction with individuals exercising reasonable personal safety and security practices.
 Educational programs and procedures are utilized at NDSCS to support individuals in this effort.
-These programs encourage students and employees to be responsible for their own security and the security of
+These programs encourage students and employees to be responsible for their own safety and the safety of others.
+Topics included in College safety education programs include: sexual misconduct and relationship violence; sexual harassment, alcohol, tobacco and other drugs; crime prevention, and sexual orientation and gender identity/expression.